Michael-L340/Northwestern-University-Portfolio/README.md

 # Northwestern-University-Portfolio
-For applying to Northwestern University
+For applying to the Northwestern University
 There are two branches, one of which uses git lfs to upload to the "master" branch because the data file is too large.